ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 It's always good to check the model before accepting the results, since problems could arise either from the data or violations of the model's assumptions.

+*Outliers* can cause problems by skewing the underlying regression.
+Plotting the data often reveals the outliers, and there are formal methods for detecting outliers, which can then be dropped.
+Alternatively, robust regression can be used.

 *Heteroscedascity* occurs when the variance of the data is not constant.
 This causes the estimated standard error to be wrong, which in turn leads to incorrect hypothesis testing and confidence intervals.

 *Collinearity* causes instability in the coefficients and occurs when one predictor can be predicted by linearly combining other predictors.
 This can be detected using tests (Condition Number Test, Farrar-Glauber), Variance Inflation Factor, or explicitly testing the stability of the coefficients by perturbing the data with random noise.